Blockstream/gdk/README.md

 or you can add it to your bash profile `~/.bash_profile`

-JAVA bindings can be built by installing swig as explained above and setting JAVA_HOME to the location of the JDK.
+Java bindings can be built by installing swig as explained above and setting JAVA_HOME to the location of the JDK.

 ### To build: